-Let us again start from an initial state given in Eq.~\eqref{inifour}.
-We first observe that in the long run, the measurement outcomes with $b=0$ or $b=1$ are obtained, after which the state always becomes $\ketbra{0}$ or $\ketbra{1}$.
-If the state is $\ketbra{0}$ ($\ketbra{1}$), the following measurement leads to the state $\ketbra{0}$ ($\ketbra{1}$) with $b=0$ ($b=1$) or the state $\ketbra{1}$ ($\ketbra{0}$) with $b=2$.
+Let us again start from the initial state given in Eq.~\eqref{inifour}.
+We first observe that in the long run, measurement outcomes $b=0$ or $b=1$ are obtained, after which the state always becomes either $\ketbra{0}$ or $\ketbra{1}$.
+If the state is $\ketbra{0}$ ($\ketbra{1}$), a subsequent measurement leads to the state $\ketbra{0}$ ($\ketbra{1}$) with $b=0$ ($b=1$) or the state $\ketbra{1}$ ($\ketbra{0}$) with $b=2$.
 These possibilities occur with the same probability, as schematically shown in Fig.~\ref{fig7}.